If you’ve just had a parking fine through the post or stuck to your car, you could consider making an appeal.

 As well as the police, FPNs for parking can be issued by the local council or Driver and Vehicle Standards Agency (DVSA).

-A typical fine for a parking FPN is £50, though if you don’t pay the fine within 28 days the penalty can increase by 50%.
+The cost of an FPN can vary, though if you don’t pay the fine within 28 days the penalty often increases by 50%.

 If you end up with points on your licence after getting an FPN, you could see your car insurance costs rise next year.